volesen/flask-tus/README.md

         print('Succesful upload')
 ```

-For the model, "MongoengineUpload", MD5 can be calculated and set for the upload by accesing the property `MD5` which could be done on the `flask_tus.on_completion` method, but should be done on by a task in production.

 ## Custom models
 Custom models and features can be added by suppling a custom repository in the instantiation of the extensions object.

+For the use-case based model, "MongoengineUpload", MD5 can be calculated and set for the upload by the metohod `update_md5` which could be done on the `flask_tus.on_completion` method, but should be done on by a task in production.

 # CLI